TheGameCreators/.github/profile/README.md

 **Q**> We are looking to create an app for our website xyz.com, can you help?
 Answer: **TGC only develops the game-making tools themselves, and does not typically create games and apps directly.
 The best place to find help creating a game or app is our DISCORD and FORUM channels.
 The GameGuru DISCORD is '[https://discord.com/channels/950796460683829329/1190570343451082852](https://discord.gg/nFtfqQ7V)' and the AGK FORUM is 'https://forum.thegamecreators.com/board/59'.**

+**Q**> The download link of FPS Creator X10 is wrong in my product list, can you please correct this?
+The link always download FPS creator classic?
+Answer: **We no longer sell any FPS Creator products, including FPS Creator X10.
+We have no authorized sellers or distributors of this product as well, so if you bought this product from a source other than TGC, you should claim a refund immediately.**

 ## GameGuru Classic and MAX

 **Q**> I am an artist and create models in the FBX file format, does GameGuru MAX allow me to import my FBX models?